 Introduction

-Comtrya is a tool that is built 100% in Rust.
-It's goal is to allow you, as the user, to provision and configure your systems using through the use of simple configuration files in the form of YAML files or TOML files.
+Comtrya is a permissively licensed Open Source tool that is built 100% in Rust.
+It allows you, as the user, to provision and configure your systems through the use of simple configuration files using the YAML or TOML formats.

 The goals of comtrya are as follows: